 This product is an all-natural source of vitamin C (ascorbic acid) used the same way you’d use sodium erythorbate—as a cure accelerator and powerful antioxidant.
 The key difference is the source: this vitamin C is naturally derived from cherries, not synthetically produced.
 In finished products, it helps stabilize flavor and color and reduces oxidative rancidity, keeping your cured meats tasting clean and fresh.

-This powder is 3× stronger than 515 powder, so you can use significantly less to reach the same ingoing ppm.
-It’s standardized to 340,000 ppm of cherry-sourced vitamin C and is typically used at 0.03%–0.14% of meat weight depending on the application and target ingoing level.
+Cherry 34 is standardized to 340,000 ppm of cherry-sourced vitamin C, equal to 34% vitamin C. It is typically used at 0.03%–0.14% of meat weight, depending on the application and desired ingoing level.

 Most meat systems target 250–500 ppm ingoing vitamin C.

 A common injection level for a tumbled whole-muscle ham is 25% pump.
-Here’s a simple way to hit a typical ingoing target using a 5-gallon brine batch:
+Here is a simple way to hit a typical ingoing target using a 5-gallon brine batch:

 5 gallons of water = 42.70 lb water

-If you use 0.58% of this product based on brine weight:
+If you use 0.58% of this product based on brine water weight:

 42.70 lb × 0.58% = 0.2477 lb powder added to the brine